FlipsideCrypto/ethereum-models/models/doc_descriptions/transfers/eth_transfer_has_price.md

 {% docs eth_transfer_has_price %}

-[BETA TABLE] - Whether or not our prices model contains this hourly token price.
+Whether or not our prices model contains this hourly token price.

 {% enddocs %}